Re-Per/MusicPlayer/README.md

 # StreamFusion Prototype

 StreamFusion is a desktop proof-of-concept that blends the polish of major streaming platforms with room for future expansion.
-This prototype delivers a Python FastAPI backend, a PyQt5 desktop frontend, and a simple SQLite metadata store packaged into a single executable.
+This prototype delivers a Python FastAPI backend, a PyQt5 desktop frontend, a simple SQLite metadata store, and in-app audio playback packaged into a single executable.

 ## Features
 - Desktop app window titled "StreamFusion Prototype" with an **Upload My Music** button
 - Audio file upload support (MP3, WAV, AAC, FLAC, OGG)
+- In-app music library with play/stop controls to listen to uploaded tracks
 - Files stored locally under `/uploads` and metadata captured in `/db/streamfusion.db`
 - REST endpoints (`/upload`, `/list-songs`) ready for future integrations